 Rayna Ross embarked on her healthcare journey at the age of 19, serving as a dental assistant and Spanish translator at a non-profit community health clinic.
 During her time there, she witnessed the formidable challenges faced by her community in accessing basic healthcare services for themselves and their children.
 This heart-wrenching reality fueled her determination to pursue further education in the field of public health.

-After graduating with a BA in Health Education & Promotion from the University of Washington's School of Public Health, Rayna was recruited as a Health Equity Program Coordinator at Providence Home & Community Care (HCC).
+After graduating with a BA in Health Education & Promotion from the University of Washington's School of Nursing & Health Studies, Rayna was recruited as a Health Equity Program Coordinator at Providence Home & Community Care (HCC).

-Rayna is thrilled to join CAPC's Health Equity team, where she can continue her pursuit of driving positive change in healthcare for black and indigenous communities.
+Rayna is thrilled to be part of CAPC's Health Equity team, where she can continue her pursuit of driving positive change in healthcare for underserved communities.